Three X Sisters: History and career

 the Swear Club (a women's club) was reviewed by The Billboard on January 10, 1920.
 Pearl, "a tall, willowy girl, Is a dancing wonder" as her artistry in dance had become well known.
-The Morette's had been part of "Oh Baby!", a burlesque theatre circuit act during the 1919-20 season had a sold out performance engagements.
+The Morettes had been part of "Oh Baby!", a burlesque theatre circuit act during the 1919-20 season had sold out performance engagements.
 Somewhere between a "one liner", as Pearl noted, harmony influence with the Morettes, and a viewed performance by the Ford, and Brox Sisters, then Pearl had decided to try trio harmonies for her dream trio.
-A song by that name "Oh Baby!" from 1924 must have been an adaptation.
-"Oh Baby!" must have carried over by the Morettes to the 'All Jazz Revue' showcase.
 The Hamilton Sisters and Fordyce later carried the "Oh Baby!" theme to the 1928 original broadway show "Rain or Shine".

 The trio started out on Broadway and in vaudeville, with Helen Kane Schroeder, the original Boop-boop-a-Doop Girl.
 Broadway singing styles, and Irving Berlin music had inspired this group.
-The trio did various song and dance acts, eventually settling for close harmony, which was associated with three-part harmony singing.
+The trio performed various song and dance acts, eventually settling for close harmony, which was associated with three-part harmony singing.
 The Hamilton Sisters and Fordyce earliest known performance together (as a trio team) was at B.F.
 Keiths Theater in Syracuse, New York, on May 13, 1923.
 In 1924, they also toured in vaudeville, with Helen Kane and Anna Mae Wong.
 Pearl's harmony trio had the musicianship of the Raymond Fagan Orchestra (a band with no known recordings); a band compared to Paul Whiteman or the Vincent Lopez Orchestras.
-Pearl Hamilton met Ed Santos (a Music Union member), who also had a lengthy stay with, early 1930s Red Nichols; according to Patty Andrews "He [Ed] played with Tony Pastor", she said.
+Pearl Hamilton met Ed Santos (a Music Union member), who also had a lengthy stay with early 1930s Red Nichols; according to Patty Andrews, "He [Ed] played with Tony Pastor".
 Ed played trumpet with Fagan's band, and a year later, Pearl and Ed married in Rochester, New York.
 During early July 1925, the Hamilton Sisters and Jessie Fordyce were singing at the Eighty-First Street Theatre.
 In 1926, the trio toured with another popular all-girl act, Jerry and her Baby Grands, appearing together at the Palace Theater in New York.
 They also toured together in Canada.